 Nailfungus.ca is a comprehensive education portal and patient guide for nail fungus.
 The available prescription treatments are for Canadians, but the other advice applies universally.

 In some cases, if the nail is treated effectively at an early stage, the fungus will clear quickly.
 In most cases, however, it takes some time to remove nail fungus.
 Despite the many false claims out on the Internet, there is no instant cure to nail fungus.
 Even after the fungus has cleared, the appearance of the nail will remain altered until it grows out (which can take up to 18 months for toenails) and is clipped.

 What about Alternative Therapies?

-As physicians, we promote evidence based medicine.
+As physicians, we promote evidence-based medicine.
 We’ve talked about alternative treatments in the past, and our position is that there is nothing unique or fundamentally different about alternative or complementary medicine.
-All treatments should be tested, and judged based on merit, and the alternative medicines that do show merit in controlled studies become, well, medicine.
+All treatments should be tested and judged based on merit, and the alternative medicines that do show benefit in controlled studies become, well, medicine.

 How do I prevent nail fungus in the future?

 Unfortunately, there is no bulletproof prevention to nail fungus as fungi are everywhere.
 Some people are also more susceptible than others to fungal nail infections.
 Here are some tips to help reduce the chance of you getting another infection: